Prof. Edmund Richardson

 Before joining the Department as a Lecturer in 2013, I was Hannah Seeger Davis Postdoctoral Fellow at the University of Princeton, in the Program in Hellenic Studies (2009-10), Leverhulme Early Career Fellow at Durham (2010-12) and Lecturer at the University of Leeds (2012-13).
 I completed my Ph.D. at the University of Cambridge (2008).

-Cambridge University Press published my first book, Classical Victorians: Scholars, Scoundrels & Generals in Pursuit of Antiquity, as the inaugural title in their new Classics After Antiquity series.
+Cambridge University Press published my first book, Classical Victorians: Scholars, Scoundrels & Generals in Pursuit of Antiquity, as the inaugural title in their Classics After Antiquity series.
 Victorian Britain set out to make the ancient world its own - and this is the story of how it failed.
 It is the story of the embittered classical prodigy who turned to gin and opium, the general who longed to be an Homeric hero - and the virtuoso forger who tricked the greatest scholars of the age.
-Classical Victorians was longlisted for the Criticos Prize in 2013 - reviews include Common Knowledge, Notes & Queries, Journal of Hellenic Studies and Journal of Roman Studies.
+I've recently been appointed one of the series editors of Classics After Antiquity by CUP.

 Bloomsbury published my edited volume, Classics in Extremis, in late 2018.
-Classics in Extremis reimagines classical reception.
-Its protagonists are 'marginal' figures who resisted that definition in the strongest terms.
 Its contributors explore some of the most remarkable, hard-fought and unsettling claims ever made on the ancient world, and argue for a decentered model of classical reception: where the 'marginal' shapes the 'central' as much as vice versa – and where the most unlikely appropriations of antiquity often have the greatest impact.

 - Classical Reception Studies

 - Tragedy and Performance